Meso-Health/meso-clinic/README.md

 Tests can also be run from the terminal.

  ```
- # Make sure the current environment variables are loaded, otherwise this will fail to build.
- source .env

  # Run all unit tests for a specific build variant.
  ./gradlew test<variant_name>